NotAShelf/nyx/README.md

   entrypoints
 - [`docs`](docs)The documentation for my flake repository
   - [`notes`](docs/notes) Notes from tedious or/and under-documented processes I
     have gone through.
-More or less a blog, hosted at https://nyx.notashelf.dev
+More or less a blog, live at https://nyx.notashelf.dev
   - [`cheatsheet`](docs/notes/cheatsheet.md) Useful tips that are hard to memorize, but easy to write down
 - [`parts/`](parts) Individual parts of my flake, powered by flake-parts